wander3251/sugar-urban-3d-reconstruction/README.md

 @inproceedings{guedon2024sugar,
-  title={SuGaR: Surface-Aligned Gaussian Splatting for Efficient 3D Mesh Reconstruction and High-Quality Mesh Rendering}, author={Guédon, Antoine and Lepetit, Vincent}, booktitle={CVPR}, year={2024}
+  title={SuGaR: Surface-Aligned Gaussian Splatting for Efficient 3D Mesh Reconstruction and High-Quality Mesh Rendering}, author={Guédon, Antoine and Lepetit, Vincent}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2024}
 }
 ```

 ---

-## Authors
+# Authors

-## Authors
+This repository was developed by the project team for the **Computer Graphics** course at the **Federal University of Maranhão (UFMA)**.

-This repository was developed by the project team for the Computer Graphics course at the Federal University of Maranhão (UFMA).
+---

-## Acknowledgements
+# Acknowledgements

-We thank the authors of the original SuGaR paper for making their implementation publicly available, enabling this academic reproduction.
+We gratefully acknowledge the authors of the original SuGaR paper for making their implementation publicly available.
+Their work enabled this academic reproduction and served as the foundation for our experiments.